AjeeshTR/M2_EmbSys/Project/2_Architecture/readme.md

 Thus our Ultimate Goal to develop an Simulation done with higher level implementation and hence provided with an design of our Project which includes Ultrasonic Sensors, Relays - acts as an Actuators, Motor and respective drivers, Microcontroller and an LCD display
 ![image](https://user-images.githubusercontent.com/98816316/155753888-879a1a63-e97b-4c0e-ad9c-40c834e67689.png)

+## Best Methods Followed
+* Initial and developed block diagrams mentioned for better understandings
+* Mentioning of both High level and Low level Behavioral and structural Diagrams for better understanding
+* Flow chart representation making us to understand easier
+* Detailed explanation in Low level Behavioural and Structural Diagrams